-- What's The Difference Between Spam Blocker And Spam Blocker Lite?
+1. What's the difference between Spam Blocker & Spam Blocker Lite?

 There are two main reasons why Spam Blocker might not block all your spam:

-- Spam Blocker is a player in an "arms race" against spammers - new techniques are found to get around filters, which are then updated to catch these new methods.
+- Spam Blocker is a player in an "arms race" against spammers and new techniques are frequently found to get around filters; those filters are updated in turn to catch these new methods.
 No product can reliably block 100% of spam.

 - Field testing indicates that our pre-configured Spam Blocker settings, which are conservative in email as spam, are good fit for most organizations.
-Selecting a more aggressive scan strength setting from the drop-down menu in Spam Blocker is very easy if you'd like, just remember you may get more false positives.
+You can select a more aggressive scan strength setting from the drop-down menu in Spam Blocker, but remember you may get more false positives.

 If tarpit is enabled, when an SMTP session is first caught Spam Blocker will check if the client IP is on a DNSBL.
 If it is, the session is rejected before the remote server can even send the email.
 This increases the capacity of a given server by quite a bit and can also save bandwidth, but it can increase false positives if the remote email server has mistakenly been put on a blacklist.
 This setting will not increase spam scanning accuracy, and it may actually decrease it as it will prevent valuable super-spam training data from reaching the spam engine.